Master of Arts Interdisciplinary Studies (MAIS) 601

 To receive credit for Making Sense of Theory in the Arts and Social Sciences, students will be required to complete successfully each of the following activities.

-The course materials for Master of Arts-Integrated Studies 601 include the items listed below.
+The course materials for Master of Arts-Interdisciplinary Studies 601 include the items listed below.

 - Kivisto, Peter, ed.
 Social Theory: Roots and Branches.
 5th ed.
 New York: Oxford University Press, 2012.